 Yes, the first settlers came looking for land.
 And although the government objected, events unfolded that could not be stopped.

-Each year the city holds events and activities to mark 30 August and to recall the steps that made it happen.
+Each year the city holds events and activities to mark 30 August, and to recall the steps that made it happen.

-Yes, Mary Gilbert — the first migrant woman settler.
-She gave birth to a son, the first white child born in Melbourne on 29 December 1835.
+She was 18, the only white woman in Melbourne, and gave birth to a son, the first white child born in Melbourne on 29 December 1835.

-As servants of John Pascoe Fawkner, Mary and husband — blacksmith James Gilbert — were in the original party of settlers who landed from the Enterprize.
+As servants of John Pascoe Fawkner, Mary and husband blacksmith James Gilbert were in the original party of settlers who landed from the Enterprize.

-A little-known fact, that kids love hearing, is that Mary brought with her a cat, Melbourne's first.
+A little-known fact that kids love hearing is that Mary brought with her a cat, Melbourne's first.
 He's been named Gilbert, the Tassie tabby.

-Learn more about Gilbert and who founded Melbourne in our free e-book, Gilbert and the Guardians of Melbourne.
+- Learn more about Gilbert and who founded Melbourne in our free e-book, Gilbert and the Guardians of Melbourne.

 Melbourne had many unofficial names in its first years, including Batmania, Barebrass, Bearport, Dutergalla, Bareheep and most popularly "the Settlement".

 But Governor Sir Richard Bourke overruled this, and on his visit in March 1837 decided on Melbourne — after the then British Prime Minister William Lamb, 2nd Viscount Melbourne, who resided in the village of Melbourne in Derbyshire in the English Midlands.

-The City of Melbourne’s flag features a white background divided into four quadrants by the red cross of St George, the patron saint of England, and inspired by the English flag.
+The City of Melbourne flag features a white background divided into four quadrants by the red cross of St George, the patron saint of England, and inspired by the English flag.

 History: did you know?

 The names John Batman and John Pascoe Fawkner often appear side by side, even though the two were bitter rivals during their lives.
 Both men believed they were the rightful founder of Melbourne.
-For more information click here

 John Batman was born in Parramatta, New South Wales, on 21 January 1801.
 His father, William Batman, was an ex-convict transported for receiving stolen goods.
 John was the first child to be born in the new colony, but the family soon grew to five sons and one daughter.
-For more information click here

-When John Batman arrived in the Port Phillip District in 1835, he approached local indigenous leaders with a contract to "buy" their land.
+When John Batman arrived in the Port Phillip District in 1835, he approached indigenous leaders (in Melbourne's northern suburbs) with a contract to "buy" their land.